cameronsutter/mern-starter/README.md

 1. I haven't used server-side rendering before so I think i made some of that wonky
 1. I was hoping to also have working tests … but time
 1. Using docker sounded like a good idea at first, but it turned out to make my cycle time between tries like almost 3-5 minutes … ouch
+1. There's no security/authentication … there's no way that would fly in production